jpaola/Learning-Python/README.md

 ```

 ### Functions
 A function consists of many parts, so let’s first get familiar with its core - a function definition.

+**Note:** Function names in Python are written in snake_case.

 ```
 def function_name():